Install or update the term checker for ASD-STE100

 \org\languagetool\rules\en\grammar.xml

-5. To be safe, move the current disambiguation-ste8.xml and grammar-ste8.xml files from the data-files directory to a backup location.
+6. To be safe, move the current disambiguation-ste8.xml and grammar-ste8.xml files from the data-files directory to a backup location.

-6. Extract term-checker-ste8-202n-nn-nn.zip into the data-files directory.
+7. Extract term-checker-ste8-202n-nn-nn.zip into the data-files directory.

-8. After you are sure that the new version of LanguageTool operates with the term checker rules, delete the old version of LanguageTool and the backup version of disambiguation-ste8.xml and grammar-ste8.xml.
+9. After you are sure that the new version of LanguageTool operates with the term checker rules, delete the old version of LanguageTool and the backup version of disambiguation-ste8.xml and grammar-ste8.xml.

-Update the remote files version of the term checker
+Update the remote files version of the term checker to use LanguageTool 6.5

-LanguageTool is is released 2 times each year (https://dev.languagetool.org/roadmap).
+LanguageTool is released 2 times each year (https://dev.languagetool.org/roadmap).
 Usually, a new version of the term checker is available approximately 1 week after the LanguageTool release.
 TechScribe will tell you by e-mail and on the RSS feed.

 The files disambiguation.xml and grammar.xml contain your user/password data.
 You copy the files to the new version of the term checker.
 Then, you edit disambiguation.xml and grammar.xml to specify the location of the new files that are on the TechScribe website.
 Refer to The design of the term checker for ASD-STE100.

-To update the remote files version of the term checker
+To update the remote files version of the term checker to use LanguageTool 6.5

 1. Close LanguageTool.